 Future GASB Pronouncements:

-The GASB issued Statement #68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27, which is required to be implemented in fiscal year 2015.
-Management's current assessment is that this pronouncement will have a significant impact on the basic financial statements.
+The GASB issued Statement #72.
+Fair Value Measurement and Application, which is required to be implemented in 2016.
+Management's current assessment is that this pronouncement will not have a significant impact on the Basic Financial Statements.